structr/structr/structr-app/src/main/resources/structr/docs/articles/Building Applications/Overview.md

 [Read more about the Filesystem.](/structr/docs/ontology/Operations/Filesystem)

-### Navigation, Start Page and Error Pages
+### Navigation and Error Handling

 Pages in Structr are accessible at URLs that match their names.
 For example, a page named "index" is available at `/index`.

+#### Error Page
 When a user navigates to a non-existent page, Structr returns a 404 Not Found error by default.
+To provide a custom error page instead, set its `showOnErrorCodes` attribute to "404" and Structr will display this page for any 404 errors.

+#### Start Page
-To provide a custom error page instead, set its showOnErrorCodes attribute to "404" and Structr will display this page for any 404 errors.
-The page also serves as your application's start page when users navigate to the root URL.
-Note that this page must be visible to public users, otherwise they will receive an access denied error instead of seeing your start page.
+The page configured in this way will then automatically be displayed as your application's start page when users navigate to the root URL.
+Note that this page must be visible to public users, otherwise they will receive an Access Denied error instead of seeing your start page.

 [Read more about Navigation & Routing.](/structr/docs/ontology/Building%20Applications/Navigation%20&%20Routing)

 ### Dynamic Content

 All content is rendered on the server and sent to the client as HTML.
 To create dynamic content based on your data, you can insert values from database objects into pages using template expressions.
 To display multiple database objects, you use repeaters, which execute a database query and render the element once for each result.
 For more complex logic, you can embed larger script blocks directly in your page code to perform calculations or manipulate data before rendering

+#### Template Expressions

+    <h2 title="${project.description}">${project.id}</h2>

 #### Partial Reload
 Individual elements can be addressed separately to render their content as HTML, making it easy to reload parts of the page without a complete page reload.